Jul 31, 2018

 • Courtenay Avenue, N6

 Apart from these, Notting Hill in West London has always been one of the posh areas in the city.
 Its iconic landmarks, like the Portobello Road Market, attract many, but living here comes with a hefty price tag.
+Notting Hill is also home to some of London’s most luxurious apartments, offering residents both opulence and convenience.
 With the right moving pros by your side such as a licensed man and van in Neasden NW2, NW10, at least the relocation process itself can be affordable.

 Pictured: The Boltons

 Many of the properties on Grosvenor Crescent are Grade II listed.
 That and the fact that the street is located just a short walk away from Buckingham Palace have an effect on the sky-high property prices in SW1X.
+Living here places you among cultural landmarks and some of the finest dining experiences in London.
 South West London, with neighbourhoods like Belgravia, are home to several Michelin starred restaurants, and the streets are lined with designer high end shops and boutiques.
 The average home price here is said to be £24.98 million.
 The street is set in one of the most prestigious districts in London – Belgravia – and it features a selection of not more than 30 houses… all of which are very expensive!
+This area is also close to Grosvenor Square, another symbol of London’s grandeur.
 Central London’s Bond Street is another location boasting of luxury, from its designer boutiques to stunning garden squares.
 The Embassy of Belgium has been across the street since 2006.

 The Boltons, SW10

 The average property price on The Boltons is £23.25 million.
 While exploring the richest neighbourhoods in London, one cannot miss the charm of Holland Park and its green spaces, adding to London’s reputation for combining urban and natural beauty.
+The Boltons is also known for its proximity to the lively South Kensington area and its tourist attractions.
 Unfortunately, many of the homes in SW10 remain empty for the better part the year as their super-rich owners prefer to spend their days at more exotic locations.
 Yet, the region offers iconic views of the River Thames and underground swimming pools in certain elite properties.
+Even with its reputation, the tree-lined streets of The Boltons can sometimes feel eerily quiet.
 That is why The Bolton can feel like a ghost street at times.
 So, if you plan to move here, do use quality packing services in London but don’t expect your neighbours to attend your Sunday barbecues.

 This street is located in Hampstead and if you want to buy a home here, you will need to spend an average of £21.67 million.
 Primrose Hill in North London is another such coveted area, offering panoramic city views, while the Victoria and Albert Museum nearby reflects the city’s cultural affluence.
+Courtenay Avenue’s location near Regent’s Park, one of London’s largest parks, adds to its appeal.
 In return, you will get to live in a spacious and absolutely stunning home close to Hampstead Heath.
 The street itself cannot be accessed by random people since it is blocked with security barriers – London’s version of a gated community.

 About author